magentabusiness/magentabusiness.github.io/_includes/docs/reference/performance/performance-test-tool.md

-We will use special [performance-test tool](https://github.com/thingsboard/performance-tests/#running) that is designed to send telemetry to ThingsBoard.
+We will use special [performance-test tool](https://github.com/thingsboard/performance-tests/#running) that is designed to send telemetry to IoT Hub.
 This tool also creates entities like devices, dashboards, etc.

 #### Step 1.
 Launch EC2 instance.

-Launch the instance in the same VPC where your target ThingsBoard server is [deployed](/docs/reference/performance/setup-aws-instances/).
+Launch the instance in the same VPC where your target IoT Hub server is [deployed](/docs/reference/performance/setup-aws-instances/).
-Make sure ThingsBoard instance ports 8080 and 1883 are accessible from the test instance.
+Make sure IoT Hub instance ports 8080 and 1883 are accessible from the test instance.

 #### Step 2.
 Setup SSH to the instance.